 2. The New Hire’s Manager

 Sadly, as managers we often overlook the honor and responsibility bestowed upon us in hiring and managing a new hire.
-Each employee does spend more waking hour at work than anywhere else in their life.
+Each employee does spend more waking hours at work than anywhere else in their life.
 We, as their managers, bear a huge responsibility in making that experience enjoyable, fruitful and fulfilling.
-If successful in fulfilling, we ourselves may derive a great deal from that experience.
-We may finding greater joy, success and fulfillment in our jobs.
+Successfully helping a team member find fulfillment in their job, we ourselves may derive a great deal from that experience.
 More on the manager’s responsibility at Where to Begin the Journey.

 The New Hire’s Team